alinzm/goodreads-analysis/README.md

 User Books CSV file:

-- userid
+- Userid
-- book
+- Book
 - Publish_year
-- rating
+- Rating
-- rating_count
+- Rating_count
-- description
+- Description
-- user_book_review
+- User_book_review
-- author
+- Author
-- author_id
+- Author_id

 The Only limitation in crawling data from Goodreads is time.
 The service doesn't let developers make requests in less than 1 seconds each time, this can be solved by running the code in parallel.
 Crawling 1000 users data with this method takes almost 5 hours.